readium/webpub-manifest/extensions/epub.md

 [An additional JSON-LD context](../contexts/epub) document is available to cover EPUB specific requirements.

-This document is registered in the [Context Document registry](../contexts), in compliance with the extensibility rules for metadata.
+This document is registered in the [Context Documents registry](../contexts), in compliance with the extensibility rules for metadata.

 ## Collection Roles